openhab/openhab-docs/developers/module-types/index.md

 ### Programatically define rules

 You can also define rules programmatically and add them to the `RuleRegistry`.
-Rules defined like this can be changed via user-interfaces.
+Rules defined and added to the registry like this can be changed via user-interfaces.

 ```java
 @NonNullByDefault